Explore the ancient heart of Bulgaria's Black Sea coast with guided walking tours of Nesebar and Sozopol's historic old towns.

 The Bulgarian Black Sea coast is more than just sun-drenched beaches.
 Nestled along its shores are two of the country's most captivating UNESCO World Heritage sites: the ancient city of Nesebar and the charming island town of Sozopol.
 These historic centers, each with millennia of stories etched into their cobblestone streets and stone architecture, offer a profound glimpse into Bulgaria's rich past.
 Nesebar, a peninsula that was once an island, boasts an incredible density of medieval churches, Byzantine ruins, and colorful National Revival-era houses, all set against the backdrop of the azure sea.
 Sozopol, the oldest town on the Bulgarian coast, exudes a romantic bohemian vibe with its distinctive wooden houses, picturesque harbor, and ancient amphitheater.
 Guided walking tours are the ideal way to unlock the secrets held within these living museums.
 These tours go beyond simply pointing out landmarks; they weave narratives of Thracian tribes, Greek colonies, Roman rule, and the Byzantine and Ottoman empires that shaped these settlements.
 Local guides, often steeped in the history and folklore of their towns, bring these ancient stones to life, sharing insights you might otherwise miss.
 Whether you're drawn to the architectural marvels of Nesebar's numerous churches or the artistic allure of Sozopol's Old Town, a walking tour provides context, discovery, and a deeper appreciation for these exceptional destinations.
 It’s an opportunity to step back in time and understand the cultural tapestry that makes the Black Sea coast a truly unique travel experience.

-Discover our top picks for nesebar & sozopol old town walks in Black Sea Coast
+Looking to book?
+View all available nesebar & sozopol old town walks in Black Sea Coast with live pricing and instant confirmation.

 Uncover millennia of history, from ancient Thracians and Greeks to Byzantine and Ottoman eras, guided by knowledgeable locals.